hanneslehmann/tibco-bw5-template/README.md

 What I do with this script is: run it for creating a new BW project.
 Before you can use it, either you:

 + clone the git repo.
 + put your BW project template into .template.
-BUT: the project MUST be named "ProjectTemplate" as this will be searched and replaced!
+BUT: the original project name (in BW) MUST be "ProjectTemplate" as this will be searched and replaced!

 Eventually I will add additional functionality to the script (possibly remove the dependency on the template project).